-2013 was an interesting year for SEO’s and internet marketing professionals alike.
+This year was an interesting year for SEO’s and internet marketing professionals alike.
 With Google releasing algorithm updates like they were going out of style, even the most experienced experts were left playing catch up.
-Like every year that passes, the world of online marketing saw a number of new trends and practices emerge and those that were able to persevere are likely reaping the benefits heading into 2014.
+Like every year that passes, the world of online marketing saw a number of new trends and practices emerge and those that were able to persevere are likely to reap the benefits heading into this new year.

 Speaking of Google, one important update that has taken a stranglehold of content marketing is the Hummingbird update.
 The Hummingbird algorithm is based on semantic search and focuses on delivering results based on user intent vs. keyword search terms.
 So what does this mean for your content strategy?
 In a nutshell, it means you should be creating content that answers the questions searchers are looking for.
 Furthermore, if I didn’t get my point across yet, it means you should be creating robust, quality content that is educational, entertaining, and actionable based on the way people naturally speak.